bmwcarit/joynr/wiki/java.md

 		runtime.getProxyBuilder(domains, <Interface>Proxy.class);
 ...
 ```
+By default providers are looked up in all known backends.
+In case of global discovery, the default backend connection is used (identified by the
+first GBID configured at the cluster controller).
+The discovery of providers can be restricted to certain backends by specifying one or more
+global backend ids (GBIDs) using the setGbids(gbids) API.
+If setGbids(gbids) API is used, then the global discovery will take place over the
+connection to the backend identified by the first gbid in the list of provided GBIDs.

 ## Synchronous Remote procedure calls
 While the provider executes the call asynchronously in any case, the consumer will wait until the call is finished, i.e. the thread will be blocked.